Was I really raised by a narcissist?

 All narcissistic abuse falls into these categories, though not all of these categories are always narcissistic abuse.
 While emotional, psychological, and financial abuse are not sure signs of being raised by narcissists, they often come with the territory.

-The following list, from Tumblr user furiousgoldfish, has been circulating the internet, especially in the context of Ireland, France, and the UK: countries, which have passed laws against all kinds of abuse, not just physical.
+This list, from Tumblr user furiousgoldfish, has been circulating the internet, especially in the context of Ireland, France, and the UK: countries, which have passed laws against all kinds of abuse, not just physical.

 People who grow up with narcissistic caregivers often pick up two types of behaviors, in differing ratios: